-Crown Dental Care in Race Course is specialized in root canal treatment and it is one of the most common dental procedural treatments performed by a trained general dentist or a specialist in root canal called Endodontic.
+Crown Dental Care in Race Course is specialized in root canal treatment and it is one of the most common dental procedural treatments performed by a specialist Endodontic.
 Root canal treatment procedure is also known as endodontic treatment.

 In a situation when the tooth is abscessed, swelling of the gum near the affected tooth; loosening of tooth; throbbing tooth pain; Oozing of pus around the affected tooth; sensitivity to hot and cold drinks and foods; constant or intermittent tooth pain.